-Currently in BC, regatta sanction applications are reviewed on a quarterly basis.
-Local organizing committees of historical regattas will be contacted 2-3 months before their regular regatta date with a reminder that regatta sanction applications are open.
-Sanction application forms are due to the Rowing BC office one month after the reminder is set out, and about 1.5 months before the scheduled regatta date.
-Applications are then reviewed by the Rowing BC Sanction Officer for comments and a recommendation of sanction before being shared with the Rowing BC Board.
-The Rowing BC Board makes the final decision on sanction for each application.
-Following the decision by the Board, the Local Organizing Committee will be contacted with the outcome of their sanction application and connected with the Chief Umpire for their event at least one month in advance of the regatta date.
+Currently in BC, regatta Sanction Applications are reviewed on a quarterly basis.
+Local Organizing Committees (LOCs) of historical regattas will be contacted 2-3 months before their regular regatta date with a reminder that regatta Sanction Applications are open.
+Sanction Application forms are due to the Rowing BC office one month after the reminder is set out, and about 1.5 months before the scheduled regatta date.
+Applications are then reviewed by the Rowing BC Sanction Officer/Regatta Committee for comments and a recommendation of sanction before being shared with the Rowing BC Board.
+The Rowing BC Board makes the final decision regarding the approval of each Sanction Application.
+Following the decision by the Board, the LOC will be contacted with the outcome of their Sanction Application and connected with the Chief Umpire for their event at least one month in advance of the regatta date.
+Please note that a Rowing BC Board approved Event Sanction

 The resources below are intended to assist Local Organizing Committees in the process of preparing a regatta sanction application, or while planning aspects of the regatta: